 Extenuating circumstances are defined by CAPP as situations over which the student has no control (e.g., a family death).
 Reasons such as “I didn’t know the policy” or “I was out of town that week” or “I forgot” or “That isn’t how they did it at the last school I attended” are not considered to be extenuating circumstances.

 In all cases, a petition to add a course must include a statement from the instructor indicating the quality of work and dates of attendance.

 Late or Retroactive Withdrawal from One or More Courses

 The final deadline for dropping one or more courses is the end of the 12th week of classes or its equivalent for a given term.
-To officially drop a course the student must process a drop form through the Registration Department or drop through Web registration and secure a Registration Confirmation as proof of having dropped.
+To officially drop a course, the student must process a drop form through the Registration Department or drop through Web registration and secure a Registration Confirmation as proof of having dropped.
 This 12-week time period is considered generous.
-CAPP will entertain petitions for exceptions to the drop deadline when the student has documented extenuating circumstances or the student was unable to evaluate his or her level of performance prior to the drop deadline.
+CAPP will entertain petitions for exceptions to the drop deadline when the student has documented extenuating circumstances or the student was unable to evaluate their level of performance prior to the drop deadline.